internago-ab/site/content/country/spain.md

 ---
 title: "Spain"
-description: "The Kingdom of Spain is a member of the European Union and the Eurozone, the UN, NATO, the Organization of Ibero-American States (OEI) and the OECD, as well as being a permanent guest of the G20.
-Its nominal GDP in 2021 was 1.450 trillion USD, which makes it the thirteenth largest economy in the world.
+description: "<strong>The Kingdom of Spain is a member of the European Union and the Eurozone, the UN, NATO, the Organization of Ibero-American States (OEI) and the OECD, as well as being a permanent guest of the G20. </strong><br></br>Its nominal GDP in 2021 was 1.450 trillion USD, which makes it the thirteenth largest economy in the world.
 Its Human Development Index is at 0.904, which is categorized as very high, with a global ranking of 25th."
 bgimg: /images/background/spain.jpg
 countryImg: /images/country/spain.svg
 type: country